Questions remain after dueling meetings for Springdale data center proposal

 “If we can’t stop it, we have to put things in place that give our residents the best chance to have the healthiest environment moving forward,” Montgomery said.

-Still, several residents continued to express worries about the center’s potential effects on the electrical grid, water resources and the local environment.
+Still, several residents continued to express worries about the center’s potential effects on the electrical grid, water resources and the environment.

 Though the meeting stemmed from a push by Springdale resident Marty Garrigan, Protect PT, among other environmental organizations, took the lead in organizing it.

-Down the road at the borough gym, Brian Regli, a consultant for land developer Allegheny DC Property Co., fielded questions and offered remarks for about four hours.
+Down the road at the borough building’s gym, Brian Regli, a consultant for land developer Allegheny DC Property Co., fielded questions and offered remarks for about four hours.

-Babich said the maximum expected noise on especially demanding days would be 57 decibels, something like a refrigerator hum, on Pittsburgh Street.
 On most occasions, its levels would be lower, however, and well below the borough maximum of 85 decibels.

 After the Pennsylvania Public Utility Commission passed a tentative tariff last week for large-load users on the electric grid, Regli said developers are also considering constructing some on-site power generation for times of peak energy demand.

-That could look like battery storage, natural gas, geothermal or solar power, but Regli said the center would still rely on the region’s electric grid for the vast majority of its energy.
-The on-site generation could be activated to take strain off the grid and avoid additional charges from electrical transmitters during peak demand, he said.
+That could come in the form of battery storage, natural gas, geothermal or solar power, but Regli said the center would still rely on the region’s electric grid for the vast majority of its energy consumption.

-Also involved in the energy and technology industries, Montgomery questioned how fast the project could come together if it were approved.
+Montgomery questioned how fast the project could come together if it were approved.

 But it’s ultimately up to the council to make a decision.